CBIIT/cellminercdb/www/files/guide.md

 <h2 id="regression">Regression Models</h2>
 The ‘Regression Models’ option (or module) has multiple features (described below), and allows construction and assessment of multivariate linear response prediction models.
 For instance, we can assess prediction of a drug activity based on some genes expression.
 To construct a regression model, you need to specify:

-1. The response variable by selecting
+1. The Cell line set selects the data source.
+The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).

-  - the Dataset (data source)
+2. The response variable by selecting
-  - the Response Data Type (example: a drug or a molecular dataset)
+  - the Response Data Type (example: a drug or a molecular dataset).
+The options for this vary dependent on the source selected above, and appear in the Response Data Type dropdown.
+See the Metadata tab for data types description.
-  - the Response ID (e.g., a specific drug or gene identifier)
+  - the Response Identifier (e.g., a specific drug or gene identifier)

-2. The predictor variables from the same data source by selecting
+3. The predictor variables from the same data source by selecting
-  - the Predictor Data Type.
-Use command button on Macs to select more than one dataset
+  - the Predictor Data Type (as explained in response data type).
+Use command button on Macs or control key on PCs to select more than one dataset
-  - Minimal Value Range for the first listed data type (optional – default zero)
+  - the Minimal Value Range for the first listed data type (optional – default zero)
-  - one or more features (optional for Lasso model –see point4)
+  - the predictor identifiers (optional for Lasso model –see point5)

-3. The tissues: by default, all cell lines are included however you can selected some based-on tissue
+4. The tissues: by default, all cell lines are included however you can selected some based-on tissue

-4. The algorithm: by default, the basic linear regression model is selected however you can select the Lasso model (penalized linear regression model).
+5. The algorithm: by default, the basic linear regression model is selected however you can select the Lasso model (penalized linear regression model).
 If Lasso algorithm is selected, you have to specify:
   - The gene sets: The gene selection is based on curated gene sets such as DNA Damage Repair DDR or Apoptosis.
 The user can select one or more gene sets.
   - The maximum of predictors (default 4)